calabiyau19/calabiyau19.github.io/_posts/2025-03-17-Linux-Maintenance-Tasks.md

 last_modified_at: 2025-03-19
 ---
 <p>Last updated: {{ page.last_modified_at }}</p>
+<p></p>

 Keeping your Linux system clean and up to date is essential.
 Here are some easy maintenance routines to follow.
-Please checkout #11 for a good app to help you manage files easily.
+Please check out #11 for a good app to help you manage files easily.

 TL:DR   Always run at least these weekly if not more often.